seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part24-Observability.md

 systems.
 ```

----
+Each “tree” stacks on top of the others; observability is how you navigate the forest.

+***

-# The Deep Secret Of Production Engineering
+# The Deep Secret of Production Engineering

 Most beginners think: